Leadership skills for kids is a subject that isn’t seriously considered by parents or the public school system as often as it should be.

 The early development of leadership skills for kids cannot be overstated.
 Parents who teach these important skills provide their children with a tremendous advantage.
 In contrast, the worst thing a parent can do is in effect, “shackle” their children with low expectations.

-Use the exercise in Part 2 of this article to begin teaching leadership skills for kids in your life.
+Use the exercise in Part 2 to learn how to begin teaching leadership skills for kids.